Loopring/protocols/packages/loopring_v3/DESIGN.md

 - The amount sold is 0 or the amount bought is 0
 - The account owner of an order does not have enough funds
 - The orders cannot be matched correctly

+For these types of rings, a fee is still collected by the operator from the ring-matcher's accounts.

 ### Off-chain Data